-Farmland and forests produce the necessities of life and provide essential natural services.
+Farmland and forests produce the essentials of life, from the food on our tables to clean water and air.
 In PEC’s nine-county area, approximately 200,000 acres of farmland and 198,000 acres of forests are protected through private, voluntary land conservation.

 Buy Fresh Buy Local